xitu/gold-miner/article/2021/how-a-cache-stampede-caused-one-of-facebooks-biggest-outages.md

 # How A Cache Stampede Caused One Of Facebook’s Biggest Outages

-## How a Cache Stampede Caused One of Facebook’s Biggest Outages

-#### Learn engineering lessons from a decade ago to prevent mistakes today

 ![Photo by [Susan Yin](https://unsplash.com/@syinq?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)](https://cdn-images-1.medium.com/max/10368/0*FGGy038B4etUbHdm)

 On September 23, 2010, Facebook had one of its most severe outages to date.
 The site was down for four hours.
 The situation was so drastic that the engineers had to take Facebook offline in order to recover.